 The reigning Sacramento County Teachers of the Year, Michelle Bebout, who teaches a 9th through 11th grade English at Casa Roble High School in the San Juan Unified School District, and Jennifer Walker, who teaches English and AP English at both Clarksburg Middle School and Delta High School in the River Delta Unified School District, were among the honorees.
 Walker threw a ceremonial first pitch.

 After the ceremony, the River Cats hosted honorees and their guests to a reception where the teachers received praise from Sue Stickel, Sacramento County Deputy Superintendent, and Marty Martinez, Director of SCOE's Beginning Teacher Support & Assessment (BTSA) program.
-Also on hand to thank and recognize the teachers was Dr. L. Steven Winlock, Executive Director of the SCOE School of Education, which served as the event sponsor.
+Also on hand to thank and recognize the teachers was L. Steven Winlock, Ed.D., Executive Director of the SCOE School of Education, which sponsored the event.

 This is the ninth year that the Sacramento River Cats has recognized the area's top teachers with an evening dedicated to the Teachers of the Year.